Ngeh Koo Ham: Political career

 In the 2008 and 2013 general elections, Ngeh also contested and won the Beruas parliamentary seat to become the Beruas MP and Sitiawan state assemblyman concurrently.
 In the 2018 general election (GE14), Ngeh contested just the parliamentary seat and did not contest his state seat which was abolished.
 After GE14 which saw the Pakatan Harapan (PH) taking over the federal and Perak state governments, Ngeh was appointed the Speaker of the Perak State Legislative Assembly on 3 July 2018 despite not being an assemblyman.
 He is the first speaker of Chinese descent.
 Ngeh resigns as the Perak Speaker on 12 May 2020 after the collapse of the Pakatan Harapan (PH)'s state and federal governments in the 2020 political crisis.
+As MP for Beruas, he called for the appointment of non Muslims experts to the committee reviewing the power of shariah courts.

 Controversies and issues

 Anti-Islam remarks

 In 2012, Ngeh drew flak with remarks over the "Innocence of Muslims" film which insulted Muhammad and Islam.
 Ngeh had allegedly tweeted: "Khairy wants Muslim protest against Sam Bacile.
 For Islam or for his political gains?
 Are Muslims wasting too much time and energy on this?"
 Ngeh apologised after it received widespread criticisms from Muslims and had the post removed.